 Documentary shot inside Royal Hospital Chelsea, a London home for pensioned and veteran soldiers.
-A frank look at life in the home with interviews amongst residents and b-roll.
+A frank look at life in the home with interviews amongst residents and the buildings where they live.

 Audio & visual:

 Opening shot of a war memorial accompanied by ‘When This Ruddy War is Over’ by Ewan McColl.

 Quick fade to title sequence and a man crossing the road to Royal Hospital Chelsea.

 Veteren soldier talks about being enlisted in the First World War and life at Royal Hospital Chelsea.

 Outside Royal Hospital Chelsea.

 Camera fades to tracking shot through the wards.

 Camera fades to scene with a veteran talking about photos and war memorabilia hung on his room wall.

 Camera cuts to more interior shots, veterans with memorabilia and a veteran portrait painting.